 - Authenticated users without an e-mail on their stored profile.

-So, you need to have different behavior of the Notify Me buttons for these cases.
+So, you need different behavior for the Notify Me buttons in these cases.

 Additionally, there is soft-token and hard-token authentication.
-SAP Commerce supports cookie-based authentication, also called as “soft-token”, to distinguish it from the hard-token authentication based on the password.
-A customer authenticated with the soft token needs to provide a password and log in fully to access the account-related functionality or proceed through checkout.
-In our case, it is required to get access to the customer’s e-mail address.
-For the users authenticated using the soft scheme, an e-mail is not available until the customer logs in with the login and password.
+SAP Commerce supports cookie-based authentication, also called “soft-token”, to distinguish it from hard-token authentication based on the password.
+A customer authenticated with the soft token needs to provide a password and log in fully to access account-related functionality or proceed through checkout.
+In our case, it is required to access the customer’s e-mail address.
+For users authenticated using the soft scheme, an e-mail is not available until the customer logs in with the login and password.

-It creates a challenge when a “Notify me” button is designed to be working without a page reload.
-The system should handle soft-token and hard-token authentication and redirect the customer to the login form if necessary as well as redirect the customer back from the login form to the original page.
+This creates a challenge when a “Notify me” button is designed to work without a page reload.
+The system should handle soft-token and hard-token authentication and redirect the customer to the login form if necessary, as well as redirect the customer back from the login form to the original page.

-The use of social networks to authenticate websites has become increasingly popular.
-Social networks may not provide users’ email addresses required for the alerts even after successful authentication.
-Clicking a “Notify” button creates a subscription silently only if all information is available for the system.
-If not, a form should appear for collecting the e-mail address and other pieces of information such as name, last name, and user consent.
+The use of social networks to authenticate on websites has become increasingly popular.
+Social networks may not provide users’ email addresses required for the alerts, even after successful authentication.
+Clicking a “Notify” button creates a subscription silently only if all information is available to the system.
+If not, a form should appear for collecting the e-mail address and other pieces of information, such as first name, last name, and user consent.

-Technically, the registered user should accept terms and conditions with the first use of the alerting functionality or this checkbox should be added to the registration form.
-Probably, you need to request user consent with the first use of the new functionality or ask the users for consent after the first login.
+Technically, the registered user should accept terms and conditions on the first use of the alerting functionality, or this checkbox should be added to the registration form.
+You probably need to request user consent on the first use of the new functionality or ask users for consent after the first login.

 Anonymous Users

 There are some challenges associated with supporting anonymous users.
-Of course, you need to ask for consent, e-mail address, and a name of a customer to create a subscription because all this information cannot be pulled from the profile since there is no profile attached to the session.
+Of course, you need to ask for consent, e-mail address, and a customer name to create a subscription because all this information cannot be pulled from the profile, since there is no profile attached to the session.

 However, after the first form submission, some information can be stored in the session, at least temporarily, to avoid filling out the form again and again for all further uses of Notify Me.
-Should the subscription be saved in the session so that a subscription form won’t have to be shown again?
-Should this information (stored in the session) be merged in some way with the user account after the user decided to authenticate?
+Should the subscription be saved in the session so that a subscription form does not have to be shown again?
+Should this information, stored in the session, be merged in some way with the user account after the user decides to authenticate?
 Although this is probably a minor edge case, it is useful to know that such situations exist and how they will be handled.

-Will the buttons change their look from “Notify me..” to “Unsubscribe” in this case for the products from the subscription list?
-Or at least become inactive (grayed)?
+Will the buttons change their look from “Notify me...” to “Unsubscribe” in this case for the products from the subscription list?
+Or at least become inactive, or grayed out?

-Should you implement something to prevent bots from entering data into fields of the form?
-It might have become a big problem when some of the users having nothing to do with your website receive a branded e-mail saying that they have subscribed to something.
+Should you implement something to prevent bots from entering data into the form fields?
+It might become a big problem when some users who have nothing to do with your website receive a branded e-mail saying that they have subscribed to something.
 It may give the impression that your marketing department is using this mechanism to promote the brand and invite users to visit the website.
-I believe many of you received spam messages like this.
+I believe many of you have received spam messages like this.

-Usually, there are two ways to reduce the risk of unwanted subscriptions: CAPTCHAs and e-mail confirmation (a double opt-in).
+Usually, there are two ways to reduce the risk of unwanted subscriptions: CAPTCHAs and e-mail confirmation, or double opt-in.

 A CAPTCHA protects your website from harmful bots, but it is a bad design choice, and you will get fewer users who use your notification service as a result.